sagieppel/convert-image-into-seamless-tileable-texture/README.md

 The size of the region on the image border that will be used for blending in percentage or pixels (default: 0.12/60).
 If this number is larger then one uses it as a number of pixels.
 If it's smaller than one use it as a fraction of the image size, the larger this will be the smoother the blending but it will also crop the image, making it smaller.

+--blurring
---blurring  Size of Gaussian blur used to make merging softer and more gradual.
+Size of Gaussian blur used to make merging softer and more gradual.
 Use odd numbers only larger numbers meaning higher blurryness. (default: 3)

+--maintain_size
---maintain_size  default=True  maintain the image's original size, if this is true resize  the image at the end of the process to match its original size
+default=False  maintain the image's original size, if this is true resize  the image at the end of the process to match its original size

 # Alternative resources